 First, know your current step count.
 If you don't have a fitness tracker or pedometer app, you may want to walk the same route every day so you can begin to add more distance.
 Gravesande suggests walking enough to feel like you're challenging yourself but not so much that you feel fatigued or out of breath.

 "Especially if you're not accustomed to walking or if excess weight is a factor, you don't want to overdo it," she says.
 "Take breaks along the route if you need to and set small daily goals instead of overwhelming large ones."

-In addition to dedicated walks, keep in mind that daily activity adds up.
-If you take "movement snacks" throughout the day, your step count will naturally tick higher, and most importantly, you'll be breaking up blocks of sedentary time.
+In addition to dedicated walks, remember that daily activity adds up.
+If you take "movement snacks" throughout the day, your step count will naturally climb higher, and most importantly, you'll be breaking up blocks of sedentary time.

 No matter what number you end up hitting by day's end, take some time to assess how you feel, Gravesande says.
 Walking and moving more will likely have a ripple effect across mood, consistent energy levels and sleep quality.